glebzlat/arduino-nvim/README.md

 `get_arduinocli_datapath()` function, you can give a path to arduino as its parameter instead of passing it as a field to `setup()`.

+## Autocommands

+`Arduino.nvim` has its own events to allow user to customize its behaviour.

+- `ArduinoFqbnReset` - After `:ArduinoSetFQBN` and `:ArduinoChooseBoard`.
-You can create autocommand with event ArduinoFqbnReset for some actions after `:ArduinoSetFQBN` command.
-For example, you can restart LSP to apply
+You can automatically restart LSP to apply board change:
-change:

 ```lua
 vim.api.nvim_create_autocmd('User', {